top of page

 Alongside this I have coached in various roles in the community whilst working at The Leeds United Foundation ranging from schools, grassroots clubs, and development centres.
 I have also worked with the Leeds United Academy and alongside some of the 1st team players whilst in the process of completing my UEFA B license which I am currently awaiting assessment for.
 I have played for the Pontefract Collieries 1st team over the last few seasons and recently combined this with the role of 1st team coach.
 I believe this will be a great link between the academy and the 1st team as I will be working closely with both and it gives the opportunity for more academy players to progress and test themselves at a higher level of football.

-Over the last two years I have enjoyed taking on more responsibility overseeing a range of education programmes including apprenticeships, traineeships, and study programmes to ensure they meet the needs of the learners and give them every chance to succeed in their chosen studies and training.
+Over the last few years I have enjoyed taking on more responsibility overseeing a range of education programmes including apprenticeships, traineeships, and study programmes to ensure they meet the needs of the learners and give them every chance to succeed in their chosen studies and training.
 I am really looking forward to continuing this with Keats and working with the great team of staff we have moulded together who share my passion, drive and enthusiasm for making a real difference in people’s lives.

 dc_badge.png